Haynes International (NASDAQ:HAYN) Cut to “Hold” at Zacks Investment Research

-Zacks Investment Research downgraded shares of Haynes International (NASDAQ:HAYN – Get Rating) from a strong-buy rating to a hold rating in a research note released on Friday, Zacks.com reports.
+Zacks Investment Research cut shares of Haynes International (NASDAQ:HAYN – Get Rating) from a strong-buy rating to a hold rating in a research report released on Friday morning, Zacks.com reports.

 According to Zacks, “Haynes International, Inc. is a technology-oriented company devoted primarily to the development and manufacture of high-performance nickel- and cobalt-based alloys for service in severe corrosion and high-temperature applications.
 Superior customer service and technical support are provided worldwide by well-trained professionals within the company.
 Haynes’ service centers and affiliates have available in-stock sheet, plate, bar, wire, tubing, forging stock, fittings, and flanges. “

-Other equities analysts have also issued research reports about the stock.
-KeyCorp boosted their price objective on shares of Haynes International from $41.00 to $55.00 and gave the stock an overweight rating in a report on Friday.
-StockNews.com started coverage on shares of Haynes International in a report on Thursday, March 31st.
-They issued a hold rating on the stock.
+Other analysts have also recently issued reports about the stock.
+StockNews.com started coverage on shares of Haynes International in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+KeyCorp upped their price target on shares of Haynes International from $41.00 to $55.00 and gave the stock an overweight rating in a research report on Friday.

-Haynes International (NASDAQ:HAYN – Get Rating) last announced its quarterly earnings results on Thursday, January 27th.
-The basic materials company reported $0.37 earnings per share for the quarter.
+Haynes International (NASDAQ:HAYN – Get Rating) last announced its quarterly earnings data on Thursday, January 27th.
+The basic materials company reported $0.37 earnings per share (EPS) for the quarter.
 Haynes International had a net margin of 1.10% and a return on equity of 1.26%.
-The firm had revenue of $99.43 million during the quarter.
-During the same period last year, the company posted ($0.65) earnings per share.
-On average, analysts predict that Haynes International will post 2.1 earnings per share for the current year.
+The company had revenue of $99.43 million during the quarter.
+During the same period in the prior year, the firm earned ($0.65) earnings per share.
+On average, sell-side analysts forecast that Haynes International will post 2.1 earnings per share for the current fiscal year.

 The company also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
 Shareholders of record on Tuesday, March 1st were issued a $0.22 dividend.
 The ex-dividend date was Monday, February 28th.
 This represents a $0.88 dividend on an annualized basis and a yield of 1.88%.
 Haynes International’s dividend payout ratio is currently 283.88%.

-Several institutional investors have recently modified their holdings of the company.
-Royal Bank of Canada raised its stake in shares of Haynes International by 4.3% in the 3rd quarter.
-Royal Bank of Canada now owns 6,942 shares of the basic materials company’s stock valued at $259,000 after purchasing an additional 286 shares in the last quarter.
-Louisiana State Employees Retirement System raised its stake in shares of Haynes International by 7.0% in the 3rd quarter.
-Louisiana State Employees Retirement System now owns 6,100 shares of the basic materials company’s stock valued at $227,000 after purchasing an additional 400 shares in the last quarter.
-Deutsche Bank AG raised its stake in shares of Haynes International by 5.7% in the 4th quarter.
-Deutsche Bank AG now owns 7,780 shares of the basic materials company’s stock valued at $314,000 after purchasing an additional 417 shares in the last quarter.
-State of Alaska Department of Revenue raised its stake in shares of Haynes International by 5.6% in the 3rd quarter.
-State of Alaska Department of Revenue now owns 9,264 shares of the basic materials company’s stock valued at $345,000 after purchasing an additional 490 shares in the last quarter.
-Finally, JPMorgan Chase & Co. raised its stake in shares of Haynes International by 2.3% in the 4th quarter.
-JPMorgan Chase & Co. now owns 28,037 shares of the basic materials company’s stock valued at $1,131,000 after purchasing an additional 618 shares in the last quarter.
-Institutional investors and hedge funds own 97.47% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Acuitas Investments LLC lifted its holdings in Haynes International by 25.8% in the 3rd quarter.
+Acuitas Investments LLC now owns 91,994 shares of the basic materials company’s stock worth $3,427,000 after buying an additional 18,855 shares in the last quarter.
+SG Americas Securities LLC acquired a new position in Haynes International in the 3rd quarter worth $555,000.
+Strs Ohio acquired a new position in Haynes International in the 3rd quarter worth $543,000.
+Parametric Portfolio Associates LLC lifted its holdings in Haynes International by 7.9% in the 2nd quarter.
+Parametric Portfolio Associates LLC now owns 38,427 shares of the basic materials company’s stock worth $1,360,000 after buying an additional 2,819 shares in the last quarter.
+Finally, American Century Companies Inc. lifted its holdings in Haynes International by 35.6% in the 3rd quarter.
+American Century Companies Inc. now owns 18,838 shares of the basic materials company’s stock worth $702,000 after buying an additional 4,949 shares in the last quarter.
+Hedge funds and other institutional investors own 97.47% of the company’s stock.

 Haynes International Company Profile (Get Rating)